Overlays Pattern

 Create flow → DialogLink to section

-Use Dialog when the user starts a task and must complete or cancel it.
+Use Dialog when the user starts a focused task that must be completed or canceled intentionally.

-Filters / side workflow → SheetLink to section
+Filters and side workflow → SheetLink to section

 Tip: destructive actions should open a confirmation Dialog.